firelow/neopets/README.md

 * Have a bank account
 * Access to the Lab Ray (TODO, make optional)
 * Account must be at least 48 hours old.

+### Debugging
+For breakpoints, make sure your config.yml file has the `debugger: true` option set.
+In addition to that, use the function `break(...)` to add breakpoints in the code.